Trauma Counselling in Vancouver

 There are some organizations and programs in Canada that cover the costs of counselling.
 However, the government of British Columbia (BC) does not normally cover counselling services.
 It is more common to have organizations, clinics and counsellors in private practice offer sliding scale options so that counselling is made more accessible.
-For instance, as a private practice counsellor, I offer a sliding scale option and work with clients to find the fee that works for us both.
-If you would like to learn more about free counselling options, low-cost counselling options or sliding scale options please contact me for more information: <Get in touch: myriamelyons[at]gmail.com>
+For instance, as a private practice counsellor, we offer a sliding scale option and work with clients to find the fee that works for us both.
+If you would like to learn more about free counselling options, low-cost counselling options or sliding scale options please contact us for more information.

 What is the best therapy for trauma?

 Historically cognitive behavioral therapies (like CBT, CT, CPT) were popularized for treating most mental health challenges, like Post Traumatic Stress Disorder (PTSD) and trauma.
 In the last few decades, many other reputable and evidence-based therapies have become very successful and effective in helping folks who have experienced trauma feel better and live a meaningful life.
-For instance, some of the interpersonal and trauma-informed therapies that I practice, like accelerated experiential dynamic psychotherapy (AEDP) or eye movement desensitization and reprocessing (EMDR), have found great results in helping to heal trauma.
+For instance, some of the interpersonal and trauma-informed therapies that we practice, like accelerated experiential dynamic psychotherapy (AEDP), sensorimotor psychotherapy, or eye movement desensitization and reprocessing (EMDR), have found great results in helping to heal trauma.